shaongitbd/recaptcha-solver/README.md

 # Recaptcha-solver

-A simple plugable recaptcha solver.
+A simple pluggable recaptcha solver.
 You can use this script with your selenium script.

 How to use?

-Sinup for idm cloud
+Singup for IBM cloud
 Then go here https://cloud.ibm.com/catalog/services/speech-to-text and hit create

 You Will get a Api key and url address like follwing